Regular Languages in the Sliding Window Model: Deterministic sliding window algorithms

 \subsection{Space trichotomy}

 In this section, we state two technical results which directly imply \Cref{thm:big-thm}.
 Let $\B = (Q,\Sigma,F,\delta,q_0)$ be an rDFA.
 A set of states $P \subseteq Q$ is {\em well-behaved} if for any two $P$-runs $\pi_1, \pi_2$ which start in the same state and have equal length, either both $\pi_1$ and $\pi_2$ are accepting or both are rejecting.
 If every reachable SCC in $\B$ is well-behaved then $\B$ is called {\em well-behaved}.
 A state $q \in Q$ is {\em transient} if $x \cdot q \neq q$ for all $x \in \Sigma^+$.
-Every transient state in $\B$ forms an SCC of size one (a {\em transient SCC}); however, not every SCC of size one is transient.
+Every transient state in $\B$ forms an SCC of size one (a {\em transient SCC}); however, not every SCC of size one is transient (there can be a loop at the unique state of the SCC).
 Let $U(\B) \subseteq Q$ be the set of states $q \in Q$ for which there exists a nontransient state $p \in Q$ such that $q$ is reachable from $p$ and $p$ is reachable from the initial state $q_0$.
 Notice that $q \in U(\B)$ if and only if there exist runs of unbounded length from $q_0$ to~$q$ (hence the symbol $U$ for unbounded).
+Moreover, if $U(\B)$ is well-behaved then $\B$ must be well-behaved.
+This follows directly from the above definition and it is also a consequence of \Cref{thm:trichotomy} below.

+\begin{example} Consider the rDFA $\A$ in \Cref{fig:well-behaved}.
+It consists of three SCCs, namely the green SCC $\{p\}$, the blue SCC $\{q\}$ and the red SCC $\{r,s,t\}$.
+The red SCC is well-behaved since any run starting in $r$ ends in a final state if and only if its length is even.
+The other SCCs are also well-behaved and therefore, the entire automaton is well-behaved.
+State $p$ is a transient state and $U(\A) = \{q,r,s,t\}$. \end{example}